Instructional coordinators are responsible for developing and overseeing teaching standards and school curricula.

 They will be planning, organizing, and conducting teacher training workshops and conferences, and observe, study, and evaluate the instruction of teachers and analyze test data of students.

-Instructional coordinators develop procedures how teachers can best implement curricula, trainstructional staff how to deal with new educational programs, coach or mentor instructors so they can improve their teaching skills, they come up with new teaching techniques and guide teachers how to use new technologies, and they also will review or recommend different text and study books or other educational material.
+Instructional coordinators develop procedures how teachers can best implement curricula, train instructional staff how to deal with new educational programs, coach or mentor instructors so they can improve their teaching skills, they come up with new teaching techniques and guide teachers how to use new technologies, and they also will review or recommend different text and study books or other educational material.

 Instructional coordinators are also referred to as instructional coaches, curriculum specialists, or assistant superintendents of instruction.
-They may specialize in specific grade levels, for example high school or vocational school, or they may have specialized in a specific subject, for example math or language arts.
+They may specialize in specific grade levels, for example, high school or vocational school, or they may have specialized in a specific subject, for example, math or language arts.

-In 2014 there were around 150,000 instructional coordinators full-time employed in the US, and around 40 percent of these professionals were active in various elementary and secondary educational facilities.
+In 2018 there were around 150,000 instructional coordinators full-time employed in the US, and around 40 percent of these professionals were active in various elementary and secondary educational facilities.
 Just over 30,000 were employed by universities, colleges, trade or vocational schools, or delivering educational support services for private or governmental organizations.

 The majority of instructional coordinators usually work out of their school district office, and they will visit schools within their district to monitor curriculum implementation or provide professional guidance to instructors.

-The employment options of instructional coordinators is expected to increase by over ten percent over the next decade, because more and more schools are focusing on improving their teachers’ effectiveness, and the evaluation and improvement of their curricula.
+The employment options of instructional coordinators are expected to increase by over ten percent over the next decade because more and more schools are focusing on improving their teachers’ effectiveness, and the evaluation and improvement of their curricula.
 Many states and school districts are increasingly focusing on the role of teachers for improving their students’ learning processes, and quite a few schools provide excellent training to improve the teaching techniques of their teachers.

 Instructional coordinators are needed to develop, evaluate, and improve schools’ curricula, and to provide proper instruction and mentoring for the teachers.
 Because many schools are looking for the best ways to train their teachers, the demand for instructional coordinators will steadily grow.
-In 2014, the mean salary of these professional was around $59,870, though regional influences may play a role in the level of compensation.
+In 2014, the mean salary of these professionals was around $59,870, though regional influences may play a role in the level of compensation.